anjoola/cs12x-automate/README.md

 Dependencies are usually SQL files that create the tables and rows necessary for testing.
 They should only be run once per assignment unless `--purge` is used.

+Use `--raw` if the output results should be in raw JSON instead of HTML.

 Example usage: